mroberts1/BOOTSTRA.386/manual/index.md

 "Why are the lights off?
 Is this what I was invited to?
 This is most unusual." she sniffs a bit "Is that sagebrush?"

-Kat whipser to Orion, "what on earth are you doing?
+Kat whispers to Orion, "what on earth are you doing?
 Have you done this before?"

 Orion shrugs, "Maybe?!"